DARPA Grand Challenge

 The DARPA Grand Challenge is a prize competition for American autonomous vehicles, funded by the Defense Advanced Research Projects Agency, the most prominent research organization of the United States Department of Defense.
 Congress has authorized DARPA to award cash prizes to further DARPA's mission to sponsor revolutionary, high-payoff research that bridges the gap between fundamental discoveries and military use.
-The initial DARPA Grand Challenge was created to spur the development of technologies needed to create the first fully autonomous ground vehicles capable of completing a substantial off-road course within a limited time.
-The third event, the DARPA Urban Challenge extended the initial Challenge to autonomous operation in a mock urban environment.
-A more recent Challenge, the 2012 DARPA Robotics Challenge, focused on autonomous emergency-maintenance robots, and new Challenges are still being conceived.
+The initial DARPA Grand Challenge in 2004 was created to spur the development of technologies needed to create the first fully autonomous ground vehicles capable of completing a substantial off-road course within a limited time.
+The third event, the DARPA Urban Challenge in 2007, extended the initial Challenge to autonomous operation in a mock urban environment.
+The 2012 DARPA Robotics Challenge, focused on autonomous emergency-maintenance robots, and new Challenges are still being conceived.
+The DARPA Subterranean Challenge was tasked with building robotic teams to autonomously map, navigate, and search subterranean environments.
+Such teams could be useful in exploring hazardous areas and in search and rescue.

-The first competition of the DARPA Grand Challenge was held on March 13, 2004 in the Mojave Desert region of the United States, along a 150-mile (240 km) route that follows along the path of Interstate 15 from just before Barstow, California to just past the California–Nevada border in Primm.
-None of the robot vehicles finished the route.
-Carnegie Mellon University's Red Team and car Sandstorm (a converted Humvee) traveled the farthest distance, completing 11.78 km (7.32 mi) of the course before getting hung up on a rock after making a switchback turn.
-No winner was declared, and the cash prize was not given.
-Therefore, a second DARPA Grand Challenge event was scheduled for 2005.
+In addition to the challenges in autonomous technology, DARPA has also conducted prize competitions in other areas of technology.